-East Island Excursions offers catamaran trips to all three islands.
-Culebra, an island of just under 2,000 residents, is a popular destination largely due to the stunning, horseshoe-shaped Flamenco Beach.
-Culebra is dotted with beach bars and shops to explore and enjoy.
+East Island Excursions offers guided catamaran trips to Icacos and Culebra.
+The latter, an island of just under 2,000 residents, is a popular destination due to its stunning, horseshoe-shaped Flamenco Beach.
+It’s dotted with beach bars where you can sip while soaking in the shun, and shops to explore and enjoy.

-Those looking for a more elusive deserted island vibe sail to Icacos.
-There are no residents or facilities, but a short stroll rewards you with a secluded private beach perfect for shell collecting or watching fish dart around tidal pools.
+If you’re looking for a more elusive deserted island vibe, sail to Icacos.
+Though there are no residents or facilities, a short stroll rewards you with a secluded private beach perfect for shell collecting or watching fish dart around tidal pools.

 Fajardo Bio Bay

 Fajardo Bio Bay, a 20-minute drive north from Puerto del Rey Marina, comes alive at night thanks to the phenomenon of bioluminescence.
 Microorganisms that emit specific molecules and enzymes that make the water glow are abundant here.

 Due to the effects of climate change bio bays around the world are dimming, but Puerto Rico remains one of the top spots to see this rare magic trick.
 Kayaking Puerto Rico is just one of many places to book a guided evening tour.
 Prices start at $55 per person (plus taxes and fees) for a 2-hour guided tour through a mangrove forest, during which kayakers will learn about the reserve’s ecosystems, protected fauna and the visible constellations.